DSPToolkit/webapp/README.md

-# DSPToolkit filter designer web app
+# ForgeDSP filter designer web app
 A web app for designing and visualizing [digital filters](https://en.wikipedia.org/wiki/Digital_filter).
 In the current version, a filter can be designed via:
 - Visually placing poles and zeros on a Z-plane.